Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: DISCUSSION

 This study reported high f1-scores for OEP recognition in both lab and home environments.
 In stage 1, a large sliding window size (10 minutes) was applied to segment the signals.
 Compared with the previous study applying a 4-second window \cite{dedeyne_exploring_2021}, the f1-scores in this study were higher than 0.95 for both datasets.
 With a small window size, each activity was segmented individually.
 However, most individual OEP activity was almost the same as ADLs.
 For example, \textit{forwards walking} in the OEP was the same as walking in daily life.

 A large window size, on the other hand, included multiple exercises instead of a single one.
 Therefore, one segment contained more information.
 As shown in Fig.~\ref{fig:signal}, each OEP sub-class took a shorter duration than ADLs.
 Also, the signals of OEP showed higher variance than ADLs.
 Therefore, a large sliding window could better identify these characteristics.
+A 10-minute sliding window with 75\% overlap resulted in a delay of 2.5 minutes, which was applicable for offline systems.
+In real life, the system could also be applied as a reminder to perform OEP for older adults.

 The annotation of OEP was from the beginning of the first OEP activity to the end of the last OEP activity.
 During the program, the subjects could take a rest on a chair or go to the bathroom.
-These behaviors are expected in real life also.
+These behaviors are also expected in real life.
 Therefore, the smoothing algorithm was applied to also take non-OEP activities into account and hence, the recognition performance was improved.

-In stage 1, CNN-BiLSTM was proven to be the best classification models for both datasets.
-The scenarios using a large window for OEP recognition could take advantage of CNN-BiLSTM.
-First, the convolutional layers extracted local features.
-Second, the BiLSTM layer extracted temporal features, which took into account the sequence of the input.
-The bi-directional architecture helped the LSTM layer to learn from both directions of the time series.
+In stage 1, CNN-BiLSTM was proven to be the best classification model for both datasets.
+The scenarios using a large window (long time series) for OEP recognition could take advantage of CNN-BiLSTM.
+Similar results were also reported by a previous study, reporting that CNN-LSTM outperformed CNN, LSTM, and Transformer for IMU-based activity recognition \cite{trujillo2023accuracy}.
 However, deep learning models require more training examples than classical models.
-Thus, with the limited size of the dataset in this study, the models still encountered overfitting problems.
+Thus, the models still encountered overfitting problems due to dataset size.
+Although the usage of dropout layers improved this problem and made the models more efficient than hand-crafted features, the lack of training examples was still a limitation of the study.

 The amount of ADLs collection was limited.
 In dataset 1, the ADLs included \textit{walking}, \textit{standing}, \textit{sitting}, and \textit{cycling}.
 In dataset 2, the duration of ADLs was no more than two hours.
 In real life, ADLs happen much more than OEP.
 Therefore, in the future, the methods should be validated on the dataset with more types and longer duration of ADLs.
+Another limitation was that the study did not consider calibration and misplacement of the sensor, since the older adults could not comply with these tasks alone.
+Although it would result in decreased f1-scores, the system still showed robustness in generalization according to Fig.~\ref{fig:box}.